 One of Facebook’s long-term visions is to allow the tokens to be used to set up subscriptions, credit lines, bank accounts, and even loans.
 Other companies may be able to set up their own platforms on Libra’s blockchain also.

-So far, Libra is promising to be a more stable cryptocurrency than any we’ve experienced yet, but some users are worried that this stability takes away from some of cryptocurrency’s more attractive features.
+So far, Libra is promising to be a more stable cryptocurrency than any we’ve experienced yet, but some users discussing the currency on many of the Bitcoin Forum out there are worried that this stability takes away from some of cryptocurrency’s more attractive features.